Gieneq/Ditherum/README.md

 cargo install --path .
 ```

-It will install ditherum as ditherum executable.
+It will install this tool as `ditherum` executable.

 ## Usage

 There are 2 modes in ditherum CLI:
 - palette used only to extract color palette from image and/or reduce palette
-- dither used to dither image using existing palett and/or palett reduction
+- dither used to dither image using existing palett and/or palette reduction with optional image resize

 ### CLI palette examples: